See who has access to what and why for all apps used at your or

-Blissfully combines a wide range of access detection techniques with information about your company to find and categorize relationships employees have with apps.
+Blissfully combines a wide range of access detection techniques to find and categorize relationships, your employees have with apps.
 We utilize data from SSO, a host of integrations, and email parsing to identify who's using what.

-Understanding the status of an employee's relationship to an app lets you spot potential security and compliance risks with ease.
+Understanding the status of an employee's relationship with a specific app helps you identify potential security and compliance risks with ease.
 Blissfully has four status options:

 Every team has an access matrix in its Access tab.
 The access matrix shows all team members, all apps assigned to the team, and the status at each intersection:

 Green for Approved, blue for Optional, orange for Needs Provisioning, red for Unintended

 Hovering over the icon at the intersection of a row and column shows the reasoning behind the status: